Need help with marker removal...

 Kids.
 Why can't they be like we were, perfect in every way?

 Perfect?
 LOL I'm just getting payback from all the things I put my parents through.
 It should be interesting when Jake starts school tomorrow.
-I ended up getting taped down to my chair in kindergarten! lol Of course, teachers couldn't get away with that now.
-Smile My mom wasn't too happy when she found out about it though.
+I ended up getting taped down to my chair in kindergarten! lol Of course, teachers couldn't get away with that now. :) My mom wasn't too happy when she found out about it though.
 I think it's funny now.

 Then, in 3rd grade, I did something (think talking in class), and the teacher made me stand up on one leg and she propped a book up on my other foot.
 My mom found out about that, and I don't know what she said to the teacher, but a lot of other parents were telling her she did great.
 The teacher never showed up at school again.
-Shocked
+8O

 I ran away into the woods at 4, because my grandmother spanked me (she was babysitting me).
 The entire town had to look for me.
 My future high school principal is the one who found me.
 My mom said I was gone for about 10 hours.